 As with Alternative 1, under the Act, Council can dissolve the Aurora BIA and absorb any remaining assets or liabilities.
 Services that were to be provided by the BIA, where appropriate, could be absorbed within Town operations to avoid duplication.
-Refer again to Attachment 3 for references other municipalities that have taken this approach in lieu of establishing an economic development corporation.

-For reasons identified in this report, the structure of the BIA is not the best model to support the entire downtown, and leverage the BIA Board members' commitment and enthusiasm.
-However, either proposed alternative can recognize the volunteer BIA board members and their desire to support the downtown area.
-The BIA Board, members and other stakeholders would be engaged as part of the development of the comprehensive downtown engagement strategy.
+For reasons identified in this report and detailed further in PDS24-021, the structure of the BIA is not the best model to support the entire downtown.
+Should Council direct staff to take action as proposed in the recommendations, the former BIA Board, members and other downtown stakeholders would be engaged as part of the development of the comprehensive downtown engagement strategy.
 In this way, utilizing local business leaders across the entire downtown through one of the alternatives will allow for a greater amount of input, beyond the current BIA borders, and truly capture the voice of business in the downtown.